Tutorial Gateway

 print("Resoultion = ", datetime.timedelta.resolution)

-Let me give you a simple Python example to return the dates one year from now and two years from now.
-We can say something like predicting future dates using this timedelta in datetime.
+Let me give you a simple example to return the dates one year from now and two years from now.
+We can say something like predicting future dates using this import timedelta class in the datetime object.

 from datetime import datetime, timedelta